NontasBak/parallel-bitonic-sort/README.md

 make clean
 ```

-In order to change the number of elements per process and the number of processes, you can modify the
+In order to change the number of elements per process, you can modify the variable `num_q` inside the `main` function.

-variables `num_q` and `num_p` inside the `main` function.
+To change the number of processes, you can modify the `mpirun` command in the `Makefile`.

 ## Benchmarks